The Fall River Cult Murders, 1979-80

 CHILDREN OF THE NIGHT

-.3 Maltias told police that he feared for the woman’s safety.
+A month after the discovery of Doreen Levesque's battered corpse, a man named Andy Maltias visited the Fall River police station.
+He was there to file a missing persons report for his girlfriend, a 22-year old prostitute named Barbara Raposa who, like Levesque, worked the Bedford Street area.3 Maltias told police that he feared for the woman’s safety.
 He then mumbled something about a Satanic cult and claimed to have information relating to the Levesque murder.
 With no other leads in the case, they arranged for a formal interview to see what exactly the peculiar man knew.

 By all accounts, Andy Maltias was a mentally unstable creep.
 He was a pedophile, a sexual sadist, a violent rapist and, as of a recent religious conversion, a devout Christian.
 “Jesus Christ is my personal Lord and Savior,” the 44-year old New Bedford man told police as he held up a small bible to prove his new found faith.
-“Once I worshiped Satan, [but] now I worship Jesus.”
+“Once I worshiped Satan, [but] now I worship Jesus.”4 It was an odd way to begin an interview.

 According to his statements, Andy and his girlfriend Barbara were practicing Satanists at the time of her disappearance.
 Members of a local cult.
 Doreen Levesque was also involved with the group prior to her murder.
 He claimed to have no direct knowledge of the crime, but told police that he believed the cult to be responsible.
 The story seemed far-fetched and was received with skepticism, but Maltias was insistent.
 He offered to arrange a meeting with two other cult members who, he was sure, had more direct information relating to the case.
 A few days later, police were introduced to Karen Marsden and Robin Murphy.

 Karen Marsden was a 20-year old single mother.
 Like many of her peers who worked Fall River’s red light district, she was a runaway and drug addict.
 Police accounts describe her as nervous and emotional.
 Robin Murphy was the exact opposite: cold, deliberate and calculated.
 The younger of the two, she was only 17 at the time.
-Both a prostitute and an aspiring pimp, Murphy was a tough street kid who was described as possessing a high degree of intelligence and a domineering personality
+Both a prostitute and an aspiring pimp, Murphy was a tough street kid who was described as possessing a high degree of intelligence and a domineering personality.5

-.6 Throughout the interview Murphy remained silent, studying the officers and occasionally scowling at her friend.
+The girls were open about their relationship as roommates and lovers.
+Their connection to Andy Maltias, however, was left vague.
+They knew him “from around” (according to later testimony, Murphy claimed that he had been molesting her since the age of 11).6 Throughout the interview Murphy remained silent, studying the officers and occasionally scowling at her friend.
 Karen Marsden did all of the talking.
 Rambling at various levels of coherency, she eventually broke down in tears and told police: “Carl Drew killed Doreen Levesque.”7

 Far from unknown to the local authorities, Carl Drew was a 26-year old pimp with a violent reputation who ran his business out of the Bedford Street district.
 Originally from New Hampshire, he had been raised on a small farm.
 In later interviews he would speak about a childhood marked by hard labor and physical abuse.
-One cruel ‘coming of age’ story involved his alcoholic father tying a rope around the terrified boy’s ankles and lowering him down a well to remove a cluster of dead rats
+One cruel ‘coming of age’ story involved his alcoholic father tying a rope around the terrified boy’s ankles and lowering him down a well to remove a cluster of dead rats.8 Drew eventually ran away from home at the young age of fourteen and found his place among Fall River’s criminal underground, keeping company with bikers, drug addicts and prostitutes.

 Carl Drew certainly fits the profile of someone who was capable of the type of savagery unleashed on Doreen Levesque.
 He also had a direct connection to the victim: he was her pimp.9 Unfortunately, there was nothing to link him to the murder beyond the unsubstantiated claim of a young drug addict.
 Marsden was pressed for more details, and even offered witness protection for her cooperation, but she gave no further information.
 Only a final statement, promising that if she were to turn up dead it would be Drew who was responsible.10